-The science symposium will proceed as planned.
-We are closely monitoring the latest development on the coronavirus outbreak in Singapore and will update this event page and our social media if there is a change to the event date.
+We are closely monitoring the latest development on the coronavirus outbreak in Singapore and will update this event page once the event date is confirmed.

 The current global food system has been undergoing a dynamic transformation under the thrust of rapid evolution of technologies and advancing pace of innovations.
 Concurrently, recognition of widening gaps in nutrition wellbeing across populations in the increasingly urbanized and globalized world has given rise to concerns, on dietary related public health issues, food and nutrition security, as well as environmental sustainability.
 These have ignited and driven interest and research to improve our food system and in reshaping dietary behaviour, with aims toward achieving Sustainable Development Goals (SDGs) 2030.

 Technological advances in the past decade have also ushered in new media landscape with an array of creative platforms for communication.
 These have unfortunately become fodders for pseudo-science and misinformation that generate widespread public confusion, misunderstanding and misleading guidance for consumers, especially pertaining to food, nutrition and food supply chain technological innovations.